Longneko/CS50_finalProject/README.md

 $ python3 new_db.py
 ```
 This will create an empty DB with the same schema.
 With the exception of still having the 'admin' user not to have  to grant admin priviliges to new users manually within the DB or Python code.

+# NSFAQ (Not So Frequently Asked Questions)
+**Q:** But Valerii, why would you use Python's Sqlite3 instead of using SQLAlchemy ORM?
+Wouldn't that be a more logical choice?
+**A:** Of course it would.
+Well, I underestimated the amount of work I'd have to end up putting in when I started the project, and mastering new libraries seemed scary and painful at the time.
+Well, I  suffered even more pain eventually.
+Good, I deserved it.
+On the bright side, I got to show off some knowledge of SQLite in the code.

+**Q:** Why would anyone even read this README all the way to this point?
+**A:** Beats me.